-The School organizes research activities in the field of the European and international studies.
-These activities address the challenges associated with the processes of globalization and European integration and are predominantly characterized by a multidisciplinary and interdisciplinary approach as the complexity of modern societies implies that no single disciplinary approach is sufficient to understand the rapid social, political, economic and institutional changes currently occurring both in Europe and worldwide.
+The School organizes research activities in the field of European and international studies.
+These activities address the challenges associated with the processes of globalization and European integration and are predominantly characterized by a multidisciplinary approach as the complexity of modern societies implies that no single disciplinary approach is sufficient to understand the rapid social, political, economic and institutional changes currently occurring both in Europe and worldwide.